Click the tartan to view its entry in The Scottish Registers of Tartans which includes registration details, restrictions, and registrant information.

 ~ Hinged Double Sonnet for the Luna Moths, Sean Nevin

-Many of the giant silk moths, of which the Luna Moth is known for its distinctive pale green, take their common names from Greek and Roman mythology.
-In Roman mythology the moon goddess was called Luna, and in Greek mythology the counterpart was Selene, and the daughter of the Titans Hyperion and Theia.
+Moth week celebrates the most diverse organism on Earth!
+Scientists estimate there are at minimum 150,000 moth species, and some believe that there could be over 500,000!
+Many of the giant silk moths, of which the Luna Moth is best known for its distinctive pale green wings and hypnotic eye spots, take their common names from Greek and Roman mythology.
+In Roman mythology the moon goddess was called Luna, the daughter of the Titans Hyperion and Theia.
 The Luna moth is found in North America, from east of the Great Plains in the United States – Florida to Maine, and from Saskatchewan eastward through central Quebec to Nova Scotia in Canada.
 Luna moths are also rarely found in Western Europe as vagrants.
-These beautiful, mainly forest-dwelling, night-flying, short-lived moths do not feed as adults, and live for only about a week, their sole purpose - besides beauty - being to mate before dying.
+These beautiful, mainly forest-dwelling, night-flying, short-lived moths appeared on a first class United States postage stamp issued in June 1987.
+And although more than two dozen butterflies have been so honored, so far this is the only moth.
+While a collective name for a group of butterflies is called a 'kaleidoscope,' a group of moths is called an 'eclipse.' 🦋 🌕

 The butterfly's night cousin, the moths are one of the evening garden's most beautiful companions.